A7med205/nplus1-language-flashcards/README.md

 ## Overview

-This open project aims to provides **3,000 frequency-based vocabulary flashcards** for language learners for multiple languages, built on the **n+1 principle**:
+This open project aims to provide **3,000 frequency-based vocabulary flashcards** for language learners for multiple languages, built on the **n+1 principle**:

 > Each new sentence should introduce only *one* new unknown word compared to the learner’s current vocabulary.